-5. We shall identify the cell state variables $u_j$ as follows: $u_j$ is associated with the node-to-datum voltage at node (j) of a two-dimensional grid G of linear resistors.
-The importance of the circuit model is not only in the fact that we have a convenient physical implementation, but also in the fact that well-known results from classic circuit theory can be used
+5. We shall identify the cell state variables u_j as follows: u_j is associated with the node-to-datum voltage at node (j) of a two-dimensional grid G of linear resistors.
+The importance of the circuit model is not only in the fact that we have a convenient physical implementation, but also in the fact that well-known results from classic circuit theory can be used to justify the cells' local activity [4].
+In this sense, if there is at least one equilibrium point for which the circuit model of the cell acts like a source of "small signal" power, in a precise sense defined in [4], i.e. if the cell is capable of injecting a net small-signal average power into the passive resistive grids then the cell is said to be locally active.

-Definition 3.
-Stable and Locally Active Region $SLAR(E_k)$ at the equilibrium point $E_k$ for Newell-Whitehead PCNN model (7) is such that Tr < 0.
+Definition 3 Stable and Locally Active Region $SLAR(E_k)$ at the equilibrium point E_k for Newell-Whitehead PCNN model (7) is such that Tr < 0.